LoboTech7/chitchat/readme.md

 Open a terminal window, change the directory to the `server` folder, and run `go run .`.
 The server will start listening on port **8080**.

 ### Step 2: Start the Clients
-Open at two or more new terminal windows, change the directory to the `client` folder, and run the client using `go run .`.
+Open new terminal windows for each client, change the directory to the `client` folder, and run the client using `go run .`.
 Each client will connect to the server.

 Once each client connected:
 - You can type any message and send it.
 All connected clients should display it.